PiSchool/started-mentorme/classifier/README.md

 ## Train the classifier
 **IMPORTANT:** Before training the classifier, move the files of your previous model (`pipeline.pkl`, `clf.pkl`) in a different folder. \
-**If you don't do that, the pretrained classifier will be erased!** \
+**IF YOU DON'T DO THAT, THE PRETRAINED CLASSIFIER WILL BE ERASED!** \
-If you want to retrain the model, just type the following command:
+If you want to re-train the model, just type the following command:
 ```
 python3 train_clf.py
 ```